-All campers check in to camp between 1:00-3:00 pm at the entrance to Griswold Commons, the center entrance to the Stevenson Building on Sunday, first day of camp.
+Overnight campers check in to camp between 1:00-3:00 pm at the entrance to Griswold Commons, the center entrance to the Stevenson Building on Sunday, first day of camp.
 Follow the signs on campus to registration.

 How much running should I have done prior to camp?

 Your chances of having a successful camp increase greatly if you have a solid running base coming into camp.
-We suggest talking with your high school/middle school coach for a program to get you ready.
+We suggest talking with your high school coach for a program to get you ready.

 How are runners placed in their running groups?

-The Staff has created a formula that determines running groups.
+The staff has created a formula that determines running groups.
 Groups are based on a combination of running background, age, recent mileage, season best 5k, and long runs.
 A change in groups can be accommodated if staff members leading those groups feel it is needed.